 And the best thing a spiritual seeker can do is to avoid gurus. – Dr. Steve Taylor The Leap: The Psychology of Spiritual Awakening.

-I think that in the West the reason for the Guru/Disciple connection has less to do with the process of spiritual awakening and more to do with the need of the disciple.
-Dr Steve Taylor writing in Psychology Today puts it this way: –
+I think in the West the reason for the Guru/Disciple connection has less to do with the process of spiritual awakening and more to do with the need of the disciple.
+Dr. Steve Taylor writing in Psychology Today puts it this way: –

 Guru worship takes his worshipers back to that infant state.
 As long as the disciple is in the care of the guru, all is well in the world.
 They feel safe and secure, just as children do in the presence of their parents.
 They give up responsibility for their own lives and pass it on to the guru, just as children do.
 And the guru is a perfect being, who cannot behave unethically.
 He can accumulate millions of dollars, own 93 Rolls Royce’s, have his own armed security team, and regularly humiliate his followers, but they will always find some excuse for this appalling behaviour, in the same way that children will refuse to believe that their parents can do wrong.
 The disciples will claim that the guru’s abuse and cruelty is a form of ‘divine play’ or a way of testing their followers.

-Here he is clearly speaking about Osho (Bhagwan Shree Rajneesh) who I still love and will probably make excuses for.
-However, I never experienced him humiliating his followers although I felt it strange that it ended up where he had his own armed security team.
+Here he is speaking about Osho (Bhagwan Shree Rajneesh) who I still love and will probably make excuses for.
+However, I never experienced him humiliating his followers, although I felt it strange that it ended up where he had his own armed security team.

-For a really interesting documentary on the guru disciple relationship as experienced by the Western mind I highly recommend the recent Netflix program Wild Wild Country.
+For an interesting documentary on the guru-disciple relationship as experienced by the Western mind, I highly recommend the recent Netflix program Wild Wild Country.
 I could so easily have gone to Oregon to be part of the community called Rajneeshpuram before it descended into anarchy and violence.